ricardasjak/coding-challenge-app/README.md

 * There is no real `JsonApi` service, which should be separated from `/store` endpoint specifics.
 * Have universal utility function to build response objects enriched with relational data (fields).
 * Current `JsonApi` models is just fist naive approach to define data.
-* Rating component a11y (accessibility) should be improved, so we can assert its value in e2e tests.